Shaaali/identity-apps/docs/guides/users/guest-users.md

 # Invite a guest user

 Asgardeo can handle your user management and authenticate users for you.
-Follow the steps below to send an email invitation to a [guest user](TODO:link-to-concept) to collaborate with your tenant.
+Follow the steps below to send an email invitation to a guest user to collaborate with your tenant.
 This user can be assigned to an administrative role and can manage your tenant but the user does not reside within your tenant.

----
+> For more information about the types of users you can onboard, see [types of users](../../concepts/user-mgt/user-types.md).

 ## Send invitation